Sign up to our newsletter and get exclusive offers and information about new products.

 We compare the two most popular music streaming services; Spotify and Apple Music, to see which one hits the right notes with our speakers.

-There are a growing number of music services out there, all fighting to give us a seamless music experience.
+There are a growing number of music services out there, all fighting to give a seamless music experience.
 We compare the two most popular music streaming services; Spotify and Apple Music, to see which one hits the right notes with our speakers, is good value for money, and gives you the best overall music streaming experience.

-Spotify’s interface is very polished and pretty friendly too.
+Spotify’s interface is very polished and friendly.
 It’s easy to find music, discover other playlists and create your own but we prefer the simplicity of Apple Music.
 Both services have their own unique looks, Apple Music supports a much lighter overall look and feel whereas Spotify embraces the dark background with white text.
 We found Spotify’s interface to be a bit cluttered and took a bit of getting used to.

 One of the biggest factors to consider when comparing streaming services is the size of their libraries and the quality of music.
 With over 30-million songs under its belt, there is bound to be something for everyone on Spotify.

-One feature that really stands out for us is the ‘discovery of music’ feature on Spotify.
+One feature that really stands out for us is the ‘discover music’ feature on Spotify.
 It has a wide range of playlists that are updated with new songs every week and it also has a vast collection of playlists curated by outsiders.
 Not only that, you can also ‘Discover’ your own music on a weekly basis.
 Spotify uses algorithms to make suggestions that it thinks you’ll like based on your own taste as well as those of people with similar taste to yours.
 In our experience, these work very well as it’s a great way of discovering new music.

 With a plethora of songs at your fingertips, Spotify even lets you download music offline, which is great, especially if you're someone who commutes on the underground, travels in rural areas or simply doesn't want to constantly use your mobile data for streaming.